 Our program goes several steps beyond traditional approaches to make a more significant difference for patients with uncontrolled high cholesterol.
 Our treatments are administered by a highly trained lipid specialist.

-- Wellness, exercise and diet coaching from a specialized cardiology team to make statin therapy more effective;
+- Coaching: We offer wellness, exercise and diet coaching from a specialized cardiology team to make statin therapy more effective.